mcneel/developer.rhino3d.com/content/en/guides/grasshopper/installing-tools-mac/index.md

 **Footnotes**

 [^1]: Xamarin.Android is used to build C# .NET applications for Android devices.
-This is useful to have installed if you wish to use the RhinoMobile toolkit, but not required for RhinoCommon in Rhino for Mac.
+This is useful to have installed if you wish to use the C# on iOS or Android, but not required for RhinoCommon in Rhino for Mac.

 [^2]: Xamarin.iOS is used to build C# .NET applications for Apple iOS devices.
-This is useful to have installed if you wish to use the RhinoMobile toolkit, but not required for RhinoCommon in Rhino for Mac.
+This is useful to have installed if you wish to use the C# on iOS or Android, but not required for RhinoCommon in Rhino for Mac.

 [^3]: Xamarin.Mac is Xamarin's proprietary closed-source toolkit build on the open-source MonoMac (aka Mono for macOS).
 Xamarin.Mac provides a commercial license of Mono, bindings to additional frameworks, and the ability to create self-contained application bundles that do not require mono.
 Rhino for Mac does not currently use Xamarin.Mac.